IustinPreda/PyPlayer/README.md

 💾 SQLite Database - Lightweight and efficient data storage

+🛠️ Admin Panel – Upload new songs and delete existing ones

 # Adding Music
-Place your MP3 files in the music/ directory

-Add song metadata to the database (see Database Setup below)
+Upload music files (.mp3, .wav, .flac)

+Fill in metadata: title, artist, album, year

+Songs will automatically appear in the music library

-Playing Music
+# Playing Music
 Click any song row to play immediately

 Use the play button next to each song